jewelj16/Stored-Procedures-and-Cursors---SSD-Assignment-2/README.txt

 Logic:

 1. Performs an inner join between `WatchHistory` table and `Shows` table and displays the rows.
-2. All the required fields are displayed using the `SELECT` query.3
+2. All the required fields are displayed using the `SELECT` query.

 ----------------------
 Question 3